(4 credits; 1 exemplary available)

-- Principle 5: Tolerance for Error - The design minimizes hazards and the adverse consequences of accidental or unintended actions.
+- Principle 5: Tolerance for Error - The design minimises hazards and the adverse consequences of accidental or unintended actions.

 - Principle 6: Low Physical Effort - The design can be used efficiently and comfortably and with a minimum of fatigue.

 - Principle 7: Size and Space for Approach and Use - Appropriate size and space is provided for approach, reach, manipulation, and use regardless of user's body size, posture, or mobility.

 © Copyright Building Research Establishment Ltd 2021